 I received my undergrad in Human Development and Family Studies at the University of Illinois at Urbana-Champaign, and my masters and Ph.D. in Human Development and Family Studies at the Pennsylvania State University.
 I completed a postdoctoral fellowship at Cornell University’s Institute for Social Sciences.
 I have been trained across several social science disciplines.
 My primary mentors were psychologist Joe Pleck at Illinois, clinical psychologist Cathy Cohan and sociologist Paul Amato at Penn State, and economist Liz Peters at Cornell.

 I am a member of the Council on Contemporary Families, International Association for Relationship Research, National Council on Family Relations, and the Population Association of America.
 I review for journals in family studies, sociology, psychology, and demography.

 Because I am an interdisciplinary relationship scientist and family demographer, I have a variety of datasets and projects I am working on.
 Further, my students’ research interests also dictate what I am currently working on.
 Overall, my main research areas include: 1) understanding romantic relationship quality and stability longitudinally, and 2) examining how romantic relationship experiences and transitions shape individual development, including both adult and child development.
-I also have projects examining union formation across cohorts, the deinstitutionalization of marriage, and the role of chaos in the family.
-Datasets that I or my students might work with to examine our research questions include:

 Large, secondary datasets: